HinChou/Adding-Data-in-a-Interactive-Way-Using-R/README.md

 # Adding-Data-in-a-Interactive-Way-in-R

-A small project in R;
+A small project in R

 Adding names of the companies by preseted categories.